A note on closed subgroups of compact Lie groups: ``Strongly controlling fusion" pairs

-The notion ``SCF" can be discussed on any class of groups, complex linear algebraic groups, compact Lie groups, topological groups, finite groups, and so on.
-In this paper, we consider real Lie groups.
+The notion of ``SCF" can be discussed on any class of groups, in this paper we consider real Lie groups.
+An immediate consequence of the condition ``$H$ strongly controls its fusions in $G$" is the map is injective.

 \begin{lemma} For groups $H\subset G$, $H$ strongly controls fusion in $G$ if and only for any two closed subgroups $S_{1}, S_{2}$ of $H$ which are conjugate in $G$, whenever $g\in G$ satisfies $(S_{1})^{g}=S_{2}$, there exists $h\in H$ such that It is also equivalent to for any $g\in G$, $g \in HC_{G}(H\cap g^{-1}Hg).$ \end{lemma}